Read an extract from The Secret Diaries of Miss Anne Lister, Vol. II

 'Engaging, revealing, at times simply astonishing: Anne Lister's diaries are an indispensable read' SARAH WATERS

-This second volume continues the story of one of the most remarkable women of her time: landowner, industrialist, traveller and lesbian.
-Anne Lister arrives in post-revolutionary Paris in 1824, attempting to recover from a doomed love affair with a married woman.
-There she becomes emotionally entangled with a young widow.
+No Priest But Love begins in 1824.
+After an ill-fated love affair with a married woman, Anne Lister embarks on a journey alone to post-revolutionary Paris, a city alive with political intrigue.
+Here, she becomes romantically involved with a young widow, a relationship at odds with her social ambitions.
 Anne's efforts, firstly to extricate herself from this new 'scrape' and then to make a choice between the two women in her life, provides an absorbing sexual and social drama.

 '[Anne Lister's] sense of self, and self-awareness, is what makes her modern to us.
 She was a woman exercising conscious choice.
 She controlled her cash and her body.
 At a time when women had to marry, or be looked after by a male relative, and when all their property on marriage passed to their husband, Anne Lister not only dodged the traps of being female, she set up a liaison with another woman that enhanced her own wealth and left both of them free to live as they wished . . .
 The diaries gave me courage' JEANETTE WINTERSON